 Single Issuer Risk.
 Issuer-specific attributes may cause an investment in the Fund to be more volatile than a traditional pooled investment which diversifies risk or the market generally.
-The value of the Fund, which focuses on an individual security (XOM), may be more volatile than a traditional pooled investment or the market as a whole and may perform differently from the value of a traditional pooled investment or the market as a whole.
+The value of the Fund, which focuses on an individual security (XOM), may be more volatile than a traditional pooled investment or the market as a whole and may perform differently from the value of a traditional pooled investment or the market as a whole and may perform differently from the value of a traditional pooled investment or the market as a whole.